MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-files-and-logging.md

 - Protection before and after action​

 - User justification (when applicable)

+- Custom permissions (when applicable) that includes the [usage rights by their encoding name](..deploy-use/configure-usage-rights.md#usage-rights-and-descriptions) with the specified users, groups, or organizations

-For information about usage logging for the Azure Rights Management service, see [Logging and analyzing usage of the Azure Rights Management service](../deploy-use/log-analyze-usage.md)
+For information about usage logging for the protection service, see [Logging and analyzing usage of the Azure Rights Management service](../deploy-use/log-analyze-usage.md)